Neuroscience Events Calendar

-The annual Neuroscience PhD Program Retreat brings the entire campus neuroscience community together for a 2-day gathering of research talks, poster presentations, informal discussions, and social activities.
-The conference is alternately held at the Granlibakken Conference Center on the northern shore of Lake Tahoe and the Pajaro Dunes Resort on the coast of Watsonville.
+The annual UC Berkeley Neuroscience Research Conference brings the entire campus neuroscience community together for a 2-day gathering of research talks, poster presentations, informal discussions, and social activities.
+The conference is alternately held at the Granlibakken Conference Center on the northwest shore of Lake Tahoe and the Pajaro Dunes Resort on the coast of Watsonville.
 Click to download the schedules from recent years: (2018 ) (2016) (2015) (2014) (2013)

 Neuroscience Seminar Series

-The Helen Wills Neuroscience Institute and the Neurobiology division of the Department of Molecular and Cell Biology jointly host a biweekly Neuroscience seminar series, with notable speakers from across the world.
+Berkeley Neuroscience and the Neurobiology division of the Department of Molecular & Cell Biology jointly host a biweekly Neuroscience seminar series, with notable speakers from across the world.
 In addition, the Neuroscience PhD Program runs a separate Neuroscience Graduate Student Seminar Series, in which graduate students select, invite, and host speakers (2-4 speakers per year).
 Hosted speakers join PhD students in group discussions, presentations, and social events, in addition to the seminar.
 Seminars are held on Thursdays at 3:30 PM in 101 LSA.

 Other Seminar Series

 Neuroscience seminars are also hosted by a variety of other programs, including The Institute for Cognitive and Brain Sciences, Department of Molecular & Cell Biology, Department of Psychology, Vision Science Graduate Program, and Redwood Center for Theoretical Neuroscience.

 560 Evans Hall